virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 ### Hints and Guidelines
 1. Use semantic elements to structure your webpages.
-2. Use CSS Grid to define the layout
+2. Use CSS Grid to define the layout.
 3. Mobile first!
 Mobile first!
 4. ... but can we just say, the desktop second?!